hiimbex/building-your-first-github-app/README.md

 Now we can install the app on any repository, and any time a new issue is opened, it will add the label 'needs-response' to all newly opened issues, like so:

 ![Issue getting labeled](images/label-added.png)

+## Troubleshooting

+Here are a few FAQs.
+If you run into any other trouble, you can ask for help or advice in the GitHub Community Forum: _LINK-TO-COME_

+* **Q:** When I run the server, I get the following error:

+    ```
+    throw new Error(`Missing private key for GitHub App, ${hint}`)
+    ^
+    Error: Missing private key for GitHub App, please use:
+      * `--private-key=/path/to/private-key` flag, or
+      * `PRIVATE_KEY` environment variable, or
+      * `PRIVATE_KEY_PATH` environment variable

+    ```

+    **A:** You probably haven't saved up your private key to the right folder.
+It probably originally got saved in your `Downloads` folder, so move it to your project's directory, and then try running the app again.

+* **Q:** When I run the server, and submit a new issue, nothing happens.
+The app doesn't comment and I don't see anything new in my terminal.

+    **A:** There are two possibilities here.
+Either you haven't told the app to listen on the correct webhooks.
+In which case be sure to check under Subscribe to events, the Issues event.
+Or you may not have installed the app on your repository.
+Be sure the app installed on the repository you're trying to open the issue on.

+* **Q:** When I run the server, I see this error:

+    ```
+    Missing GitHub App ID.
+    Use --app flag or set APP_ID environment variable.
+    ```

+    or this one:

+    ```
+    ERROR probot: {"message":"Integration not found","documentation_url":"https://developer.github.com/v3"}
+    ```

+    **A:** Be sure to set the APP_ID variable in your `.env` to match the one GitHub gave you when registering the app.

 ## Conclusion